aptos-labs/aptos-framework/move-stdlib/doc/features.md

 <a id="0x1_features_MODULE_EVENT_MIGRATION"></a>

-Whether aptos_framwork enables the behavior of module event migration.
+Whether cedra_framwork enables the behavior of module event migration.

 Lifetime: transient